dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

     print "Attitude: %s" % v.attitude
     print "Velocity: %s" % v.velocity
     print "GPS: %s" % v.gps_0
-    print "groundspeed: %s" % v.groundspeed
+    print "Groundspeed: %s" % v.groundspeed
-    print "airspeed: %s" % v.airspeed
+    print "Airspeed: %s" % v.airspeed
-    print "mount_status: %s" % v.mount_status
+    print "Mount status: %s" % v.mount_status
+    print "Battery: %s" % v.battery
+    print "System status: %s" % v.system_status
     print "Mode: %s" % v.mode.name    # settable
     print "Armed: %s" % v.armed    # settable

-If one of these attributes cannot be retrieved or is invalid then the returned object will contain ``None`` values for its members (for example, if there was no GPS lock then :py:attr:`Vehicle.gps_0 <droneapi.lib.Vehicle.gps_0>` would return a :py:class:`GPSInfo <droneapi.lib.GPSInfo>` with ``None`` values for ``eph``, ``satellites_visible`` etc.)
+If these attributes cannot be retrieved or are invalid then the returned object will usually contain ``None`` values for its members (for example, if there was no GPS lock then :py:attr:`Vehicle.gps_0 <droneapi.lib.Vehicle.gps_0>` would return a :py:class:`GPSInfo <droneapi.lib.GPSInfo>` with ``None`` values for ``eph``, ``satellites_visible`` etc.) One exception is the :py:attr:`Vehicle.system_status <droneapi.lib.Vehicle.system_status>`, which will return the last value retrieved if the heartbeat fails.

 .. todo:: we need to be able to verify mount_status works/setup.